eduardo-ocampo/Astrodynamics/Classical_Orbital_Elements/Classical_Orbit_Elements.md

 **Figure 2.5.** Longitude of The Ascending Node Change
 ```

-## Elements defining orientaion of periasis
+## Elements Defining Orientaion of Periasis

 ### Argument of Periapsis